Custom-Elements/glg-add-to-project/README.md

 ## Attributes
 ##### cmIds
-The IDs of council members to be added to the selected project
+The IDs of council members to be added to the selected project.
+Expected to be a comma separated string of ints.

 ##### appName
 The name to use to identify the application or feature used in ATC for tracking dashboard purposes